Bearwood Primary School

 • EHCP documents and Annual Review paperwork

-• Any diagnostic assessments
+• Any diagnostic assessments and reports

 • Individual Support Plans (ISPs) and information on successful interventions and strategies